MultiSafepay/docs/content/my-account/payouts.md

 You can make payouts any time for 0,50 EUR each.

 # Business bank accounts
-As part of your onboarding, you specify a business bank account to pay out to.
+As part of your onboarding, specify a business bank account to pay out to.

 <details id="how-to-add-additional-bank-accounts">
 <summary>How to add additional bank accounts</summary>